kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Follow good security practices

-Finally, it's important to follow good security practices in general to protect against threats to JWTs.
-This includes keeping your software and libraries up to date, following secure coding practices, and properly configuring your servers and infrastructure.
+Finally, follow good security practices in general to protect JWTs against threats.
+Keep your software and libraries up to date, follow secure coding practices, and properly configure your servers and infrastructure.

 ## Conclusion